oelna/microblog/README.md

 ### Optional

 - modify the theme file [microblog.css](css/microblog/microblog.css)
-- do more configuration under `/settings`, eg. fill in ActivityPub info
+- do more configuration under `/settings`, eg. fill in ActivityPub and Bluesky info
 - set an `app_token` in [config.php](config-dist.php#L28) to use with XML-RPC
+- setup a Passkey to log in with

 ### To Do

 - test whether the [ping function](http://help.micro.blog/2017/api-feeds/) actually works
 - improve html rendering (?)
+- unify autolink regexes of `atprotocol.php` and `autolink.php`
 - support file attachments (started! can attach images to posts and remove them)
 - see issues